What Are Mass Torts?

 Our Mass Tort Litigation Lawyers Will Fight for Your Compensation

 A product liability mass tort encompasses anywhere from dozens all the way to hundreds of thousands of claimants who have suffered similar injuries from a defendant’s (or group of defendants’) products.
-Mass torts are often confused with class action lawsuits, however, class actions involve one lawsuit that represents a class of similarly situated plaintiffs whereas with mass tort litigation, every plaintiff’s case is filed individually into one centralized court.
+Mass torts are often confused with class action lawsuits, however, class actions involve one lawsuit that represents a class of similarly situated plaintiffs whereas, with mass tort litigation, every plaintiff’s case is filed individually into one centralized court.
 Each mass tort plaintiff’s claim will proceed independently, alleging the same or similar claims as other plaintiffs.
+If you’ve been subject to a mass tort claim, contact an experienced mass tort litigation lawyer at Searcy Law for help with your claim.

 Have you used a drug that later caused you to be hospitalized?
 Chances are, you’re not alone.